NBA Rumors: Kawhi Leonard Trade For Lowry Or DeRozan Will Be ‘Disaster’ For Both Teams, Per ‘Sporting News’

-The Kawhi Leonard trade saga is still raging on as the NBA offseason continues, and in recent days, the Toronto Raptors have frequently been mentioned as the new favorites to acquire the services of the talented San Antonio Spurs small forward.
-While there have been a few trade proposals suggested by pundits since the rumors first swirled, a new report posits that a swap of superstars where the Spurs could end up with DeMar DeRozan or Kyle Lowry won’t benefit either one of the two teams involved.
+The Kawhi Leonard trade saga is still raging as the NBA offseason continues, and in recent days, the Toronto Raptors have frequently been mentioned as the new favorites to acquire the services of the talented San Antonio Spurs small forward.
+While there have been a few trade proposals suggested by pundits since the rumors first began, a new report posits that a swap of superstars where the Spurs could end up with DeMar DeRozan or Kyle Lowry won’t benefit either one of the two teams involved.

-In a report published earlier on Sunday by the Sporting News, Sean Deveney wrote that trading Leonard to the Raptors for DeRozan or Lowry and younger Toronto players such as OG Anunoby, Jakob Poeltl, Pascal Siakam, and/or Delon Wright would be an example of a “nuclear trade,” or a transaction that’s worse than a lose-lose situation because both teams “wind up hobbled” in the long run.
+In a report published on Sunday by the Sporting News, Sean Deveney wrote that trading Leonard to the Raptors for DeRozan or Lowry and younger Toronto players such as OG Anunoby, Jakob Poeltl, Pascal Siakam, and/or Delon Wright would be an example of a “nuclear trade,” or a transaction that’s worse than a lose-lose situation because both teams “wind up hobbled” in the long run.
 While Deveney acknowledged that Toronto has two tradable All-Stars, several young players who could be assets to a trade partner, and the “right level of desperation” after the Cleveland Cavaliers swept them in this year’s playoffs, he added that Leonard probably wouldn’t be happy to be playing for a team that isn’t the Los Angeles Lakers.

 “If there’s been anything we learned about Leonard that we did not already know in the past year, it is how incredibly stubborn the man can be.
 He stuck with that quad injury and allowed it to keep him out for 73 games, plus the entire postseason.
 He dumped an entire year of his career just to get out of San Antonio.
 But he’s suddenly going to turn into a happy Raptor?
 Uh, no.”